avelgest/baker-node/README.md

 - Baker nodes can be synced so that multiple nodes can be baked with one click.
 - Option to automatically create target images or color attributes when baking.
 - Supports baking both color and alpha.
+- Use masking to limit the areas affected when baking.
+- Bake multiple frames to image sequences (see [Tips](/wiki/Tips#image-sequences) in the documentation).

 ## Target Types
 - **Image (UV)** - Bake to an image using a UV map of the active object.

 - **Image (Plane)** - Bake to an image using the co-ordinates of a plane.
-Useful for creating brush textures/masks. <br> An automatically updating preview of the result can be displayed by expanding the *Preview* section on the node.
+Useful for creating brush textures/masks.

 - **Color Attribute** - Bake to a color attribute on the active object.

 - **Sculpt Mask** - Replace or modify the active object's sculpt mask.

+For the **Image (UV)** and **Image (Plane)** target types an automatically updating preview of the bake can be displayed by expanding the *Preview* section on the node.

 ## Usage
 **Location:** Shader Editor > Add > Output > Baker